 What hat your company is wearing

 There are 12 different types of leadership styles that an individual in a leadership role can demonstrate to a team.
-An individual can be a combination of one or more styles and have a high or low preferences, trait or tendencies for this types of leadership.
-However there is three main leaderships styles mostly used throughout the world and they are of leadership decision-making which are the autocratic, democratic, and laissez-faire.
+An individual can be a combination of one or more styles and have high or low preferences, traits or tendencies for this type of leadership.
+However, there are three main leadership styles mostly used throughout the world and they are of leadership decision-making which is autocratic, democratic, and laissez-faire.

-Lewin argues in his framework that they are many approaches of leadership style and that they are as many approaches as there are leaders.
-Looking at Lewin framework of the 1930s to the more recent ideas about transformational leadership, there are also many general styles notwithstanding but including strategic, team, cross-cultural, facilitative, transitional, coaching, charismatic and visionary leadership style.
+Lewin argues in his framework that they are many approaches to leadership style and that they are as many approaches as there are leaders.
+Looking at Lewin's framework of the 1930s to the more recent ideas about transformational leadership, there are also many general styles notwithstanding but including strategic, team, cross-cultural, facilitative, transitional, coaching, charismatic and visionary leadership styles.

-I think that an individual should be aware of Lewin framework depicted below and the more recent ideas transformational leadership and learning about the different styles can helps developed an approach to be a more effective leader within your company or organisation.
+I think that an individual should be aware of Lewin's framework depicted below and the more recent ideas of transformational leadership and learning about the different styles can help develop an approach to be a more effective leader within your company or organisation.

 Autocratic leaders make decisions without consulting their team members, even if their input would be useful.
 This can be appropriate when you need to make decisions quickly, when there's no need for team input, and when team agreement isn't necessary for a successful outcome.
 However, this style can be demoralising, and it can lead to high levels of absenteeism and staff turnover.

 Democratic leaders make the final decisions, but they include team members in the decision-making process.
 They encourage creativity, and people are often highly engaged in projects and decisions.
 As a result, team members tend to have high job satisfaction and high productivity.
 This is not always an effective style to use, though, when you need to make a quick decision.